natebarksdale/natebarksdale.github.io/src/content/blog/2009-04-02-fridge-logic.md

 description: An exploration of TV-writer jargon that highlights the intricacies of scriptwriting with a humorous touch.
 emoji: 🎬
 tags:
-  - 😂 Jokes
-  - 📜 Writing
+  - 📝 Writing
+  - 🎭 Entertainment
+  - ⚖️ Choices
-  - 🔍 Logic
+  - 🌍 Society
 haiku: |
   Words weave through the screen,
   Humor and logic collide,